adslbarxatov/SCP/docs/index.md

 - disinformation;
 - destructive criticism (that exists only for criticism and doesn’t contain constructive solutions).

-*Participation in them or calls for participation may be grounds for a permanent ban*.
-Cases of indirect hurting may be reviewed by the administration separately.
+*Participation in them or calls for such participation may be grounds for a permanent ban*.
+Cases of indirect hurting may be reviewed by Lab administration separately.

 ### 2. “Sore issues”

-:warning: **We don’t deal with “sore issues”**.
+:warning: **Lab doesn’t deal with “sore issues”**.
-Our communities don’t allow discussions, activities and measures on social, political, economic and other topics, that most likely will cause counterproductive forms of activity (primarily those described in position 1).
+Lab communities don’t allow discussions, activities and measures on social, political, economic and other topics, that most likely will cause counterproductive forms of activity described in position 1 of this Policy.

 *Forcing such discussions and activities can be grounds for a permanent ban*.

 ### 3. Advertisements

-:warning: **Advertisements** in our communities are only allowed in case described in position 2 of [Applications development policy](https://adslbarxatov.github.io/ADP), that is when a member of the community presents information about his own development.
+:warning: **Advertisements** in Lab communities are only allowed in case described in position 2 of [Applications development policy](https://adslbarxatov.github.io/ADP), that is when a member of the community presents information about his own development.